 Simple basics

-- Send out 1 update daily to develop your reputation.
+- Send out 1 update a couple of times a week to develop or establish your reputation.
 If you have a blog so much the better, otherwise any nugget of information that could be interesting taken from the press or other media related to your new function/sector.
 Twitter is a good source.

-- Indentify and connect with 5- 10 new connections in your target sector – preferably ones you hope to meet in person.
+- Identify and connect with 5 -10 new connections in your target sector every week – preferably ones you hope to meet in person either live or via video conference.

 - Research companies in your target sector.

-Connect with other platforms – extend your reach via Twitter and Facebook which are becoming fast growing global job boards as the Like, Share and Tweet functions become a quick way to circulate job information.
+Connect with other platforms – extend your reach via Twitter and Facebook, Instagram and even Tik Tok.
+Organisations do post jobs there.
 Employers are also strengthening their Employer brand on these platforms and offer increasing opportunities to inform and connect with job seekers.
-Trend spotters are suggesting that these 2 platforms will change the job search landscape in 2012.
+Trend spotters are suggesting that these platforms are changing the job search landscape.
 Although their figures are US-based, Europe is usually only a few steps behind.
 Get ahead of the game.
 Even a British spy agency is seeking code-crackers via Twitter and Facebook.

 - Post content via Twitter.